MicrosoftDocs/learn/learn-pr/azure/add-sign-in-support-python-webapp-identity-platform/includes/3-exercise-prepare-app-for-auth.md

 1. In the Azure portal, in **App registrations**, select your application.
 1. Under **Manage**, select **Certificates & secrets**.
 1. In the **Client secrets** section, select **New client secret**.
-1. Under **Add a client secret**, add a description for your client secret.
+1. Click**New client secret** and add a description for your client secret.
 1. Select an expiration for the secret or specify a custom lifetime.
    Client secret lifetime is limited to two years (24 months) or less.
 You can't specify a custom lifetime longer than 24 months.
 Microsoft recommends that you set an expiration value of less than 12 months.
 1. Select **Add**.